juliusaka/surrogate-test-models/README.md

 # surrogate-test-models

 ## Description
-This repository is a collection of free test models for surrogate generation, for which no intellectual property rights exist.
-The models are modelled in Modelica, exported as FMUs (following the [FMI standard](https://fmi-standard.org/)) from Dymola and can be used within this repository to generate datasets to train data-driven surrogate methods.
+This repository is a collection of free test models for training of surrogate models, for which no intellectual property rights exist.
+The models are modelled in Modelica and exported as FMUs (following the [FMI standard](https://fmi-standard.org/)) from Dymola.
+The purpose of this repository is to use them to generate datasets to train data-driven surrogate methods.

 ## Cloning this repository
 `git lfs` is enabled for this repository to efficiently store large files.
 You can simply clone the repository using: